-Persons responsible for carrying out Notifications are the chief of police, deputy chief of police, lieutenant of police, Director of Safety and Environmental Health, Assistant Vice President for Facilities, Executive Associate Department of Office of Vice President for Finance, and Director of Communications.
+Persons responsible for carrying out Notifications are the chief of police, the residence hall.
+Visitors and students not assigned to a designated deputy chief of police, lieutenant of police, Director of Safety and residence hall must be escorted by a valid resident at all times.
+The Environmental Health, Assistant Vice President for Facilities, Executive resident host or hostess is responsible and accountable for the actions of Associate Department of Office of Vice President for Finance, and his or her guests.
+Director of Communications.